How to Buy

 The biggest technical challenge with advanced GPUs is keeping them busy.
 Hundreds or thousands of GPU cores are so fast they easily finish tasks that just one CPU core can send them, and then they wait around for something more to do.
 That's why first and second generation GPGPU applications quickly top out.

 Such applications are not parallel but run conventional single core software that dispatches tasks to GPGPU.
 But non-parallel, single core software cannot remotely keep up with what a thousand GPU cores can do, let alone five thousand or ten thousand GPU cores.
 To effectively make use of GPU cores the system that feeds them must be totally parallel as well, using many CPU cores in parallel.
-That's the hallmark of a third or fourth generation fully parallel application like Radian.
+That's the hallmark of a third or fourth generation fully parallel application like Manifold.

 Suggestions to improve Manifold are always welcome.
 Please see the Suggestions page for tips on making effective suggestions.

 Buy Now via the Online Store

 Buy Manifold products on the Online Store.
 The store is open 24 hours / seven days a week / every day of the year.
 Orders are processed immediately with serial number email sent out in seconds.
 Use Manifold products today!

 Manifold® products deliver quality, performance and value in the world's most sophisticated, most modern and most powerful spatial products for GIS, ETL, DBMS, and Data Science.
 Total integration ensures ease of use, amazing speed, and unbeatably low cost of ownership.
 Tell your friends!